liferay/liferay-docs/develop/learning-paths/mobile/articles/05-appendix/02-retrieving-guestbooks.markdown

 # Retrieving Guestbooks [](id=retrieving-guestbooks)

-Now that you know this app's basic structure and the basics of making calls with the Guestbooks Mobile SDK, you're ready to retrieve guestbooks from the server.
+Now you're ready to use the Guestbooks Mobile SDK to retrieve guestbooks from the server.
 To retrieve guestbooks in the app, you'll follow these steps:

 1. Create the model class for the guestbooks.
 You need this class so you can transform the JSON received from the portlet into guestbook model objects that you can work with in the app.

 2. Prepare the `GuestbooksActivity` class to receive guestbook model objects.

 3. Create a callback class that makes the service call asynchronously in a